margue01/python-react-app/README.md

 Query parameters:
 - `sort_by` to sort the records.
 Valid values are `email`, `name`, `age`, `balance`
 - `limit` to limit the number of records in the response.
+- `name`: search people with `name` string including in the name field.

 #### Create a person
 ```